Electronics Certification and Diploma Program Overviews

 Get an overview of diploma programs that can prepare individuals for certification in the electronics repair industry.
 Learn about the prerequisites and courses for these programs as well as employment and certification information.

 Electronics diploma programs, generally referred to as electronics engineering or electronics technology programs, are often found in technical colleges.
 Students in these programs learn practical techniques for assembling, diagnosing and fixing electronics.
 Electronic specialties may be available in telecommunications, biomedicine, manufacturing or computer electronics.
-Throughout an electronics diploma program, students develop problem-solving abilities and gain interactive communication skills to help them work with other employees and with customers.
 Graduates can pursue professional certification, which can help with employment and advancement opportunities in the electronics industry.

 Applicants to an electronics technology diploma program must generally possess a high school diploma or GED.
 Before students enroll for classes, they may have to take a college placement test.